-- 1. Except as otherwise provided in this section, every public officer or employee of the State or one of its political subdivisions, regardless of whether he or she is otherwise subject to the provisions of this chapter, shall cooperate with the Commission in any lawful investigations or proceedings of the Commission and furnish information and reasonable assistance to the Commission or its authorized representative, except to the extent that the public officer or employee is entitled to: - (a) Any right, privilege or immunity recognized by law, other than any common law privilege or immunity abrogated pursuant to NRS 281A.185; or - (b) Any confidentiality or other protection recognized by law. - 2.
+- 2. The statutory ethical standards are cumulative and supplement each other, and the application of any one of the statutory ethical standards to a given set of facts and circumstances does not bar the application of any other of the statutory ethical standards that also apply to the given set of facts and circumstances. - Sec.
+8. 1.
+Except as otherwise provided in this section, every public officer or employee of the State or one of its political subdivisions, regardless of whether he or she is otherwise subject to the provisions of this chapter, shall cooperate with the Commission in any lawful investigations or proceedings of the Commission and furnish information and reasonable assistance to the Commission or its authorized representative, except to the extent that the public officer or employee is entitled to: - (a) Any right, privilege or immunity recognized by law, other than any common-law privilege or immunity abrogated pursuant to NRS 281A.185; or - (b) Any confidentiality or other protection recognized by law. - 2.
 If a public officer or employee is entitled to any protection pursuant to paragraph (a) or (b) of subsection 1, that protection extends only to matters within the scope of the protection, and the public officer or employee shall comply with the provisions of subsection 1 to the fullest extent possible regarding all matters outside of the scope of the protection. - 3.
-Before a public officer or employee is required to comply with the provisions of subsection 1 and during the course of any investigations or proceedings of the Commission or its authorized representatives, the public officer or employee is entitled to be represented by and consult with legal counsel, including, without limitation, the legal counsel of his or her public body, agency or employer.

-- Sec.
-8. (Deleted by amendment.)
-Keep Deletion (Sheriff to serve process)Sec.
-9. (Deleted by amendment.)
-Add Back - 1.
-In addition to the provisions of NRS 241.0357, in carrying out the provisions of this chapter, the Commission may delegate authority to the Chair or the Executive Director, or both to make any decisions in litigation concerning any judicial action or proceeding in which the Commission or any member or employee of the Commission is a party in an official capacity or participates or intervenes in an official capacity. - 2.
-During any period in which proceedings concerning a request for an advisory opinion or an ethics complaint are confidential pursuant to this chapter, the provisions of chapter 241 of NRS do not apply to any meeting or hearing held by the Commission or any deliberations or actions of the Commission involving: - (a) Any decisions in litigation concerning any judicial action or proceeding related to the request for an advisory opinion or the ethics complaint; or - (b) Any delegation of authority to make such decisions in the litigation to the Chair or the Executive Director, or both, pursuant to subsection 1. - Sec.
-10. (Deleted by amendment.) -Keep Deletion (Prohibited personal benefit for public action taken within immediately preceding year) - Sec.
-11. 1.
-A public officer or employee shall not use the public officer's or employee's position or power in government to take any actions or compel a subordinate to take any actions that a reasonable person would find, based on the given set of facts and circumstances, to be a gross or unconscionable abuse of official position or power that would undermine the integrity or impartiality of a reasonable person in the public officer's or employee's position under the same or similar facts and circumstances. - 2.
-The provisions of this section must not be interpreted to apply to any allegations claiming only bias, error or abuse of discretion in any findings, decisions, policy-making or other actions taken by a public officer or employee within the normal course and scope of his or her position or power in government. - Sec.
-11.5.
-For Discussion This was added in when fees for Acknowledgment Forms were amended out consistent with NRS 281A.500 and similar language for FDS with SOS.
+Before a public officer or employee is required to comply with the provisions of subsection 1 and during the course of any investigations or proceedings of the Commission or its authorized representative, the public officer or employee is entitled to be represented by and consult with legal counsel, including, without limitation, the legal counsel of his or her public body, agency or employer. - Sec.
+9. During any period in which proceedings concerning a request for an advisory opinion or an ethics complaint are confidential pursuant to this chapter, the provisions of chapter 241 of NRS do not apply to any meeting or hearing held by the Commission or any deliberations or actions of the Commission involving: - 1.
+Any decisions in litigation concerning any judicial action or proceeding related to the request for an advisory opinion or the ethics complaint; or - 2.
+Any delegation of authority to make such decisions in the litigation to the Chair or the Executive Director, or both, pursuant to NRS 241.0357. - Sec.
+10. 1.
+A public officer or employee shall not use the public officer's or employee's position or power in government to take any actions or compel a subordinate to take any actions that a reasonable person would find, based on the given set of facts and circumstances, to be a gross or unconscionable abuse of official position or power that would undermine the integrity or impartiality of a reasonable person in the public officer's or employee's position under the same or similar facts and circumstances.